Undivided Resources

 If the school will not allow your child's aide in the IEP meeting, you can ask your child's teacher to please get the aide's input before the meeting.
 Then, during the meeting, ask what input the aide has about your child.

-For more tips, see our full article 5 Ways to Get Better Responses from Your IEP Team.
+For more tips, see our full articles 5 Ways to Get Better Responses from Your IEP Team and 6 Ways to Make a Difference in Your School District — According to a Former SpEd Administrator.

 Blue asterisk